smabbasht/RayForge-the-raytracer/README.md

-# RayForge-the-raytracer
+# RayForge
+## The Ray Tracer
-The C/C++ written ray tracer focused on spheres
+The C/C++ written ray tracer focused on tracing rays in environment full of spheres